cajacko/writing/writing/unusual-opinons.md

 - It's okay not to vote if you think any of the parties that could get in are fine (70% agree with this statement)
 - There should be a basic free version of the internet supplied by the government (80% agree with this statement)
 - Universities shouldn't all be free (80% agree with this statement)
+- The physical world does not exist it is a figment of my own mind (5% agree with this statement)
+- I am the only concious being (10% agree with this statement)
+- We do not have free will (80% agree with this statement)
+- Conciousness can be entirely explained by the physical processes that occur in our brain/body.
+There is no separate "soul" (85% agree with this statement)